-I spoke with our lead editor about this topic, and he offered some great insight!
+We spoke with our lead editor about this topic, who offered great insight!
 “The main goal of the cinematographer is to capture the day in its sincerity, to capture those special moments that are impossible to stage.
-The photographer should actually be head of operations at the wedding, while the cinematographers can get a majority of their footage in between the takes of the photographer.”
-Daniel Wolf – Cinematographer and Editor at Reverent Wedding Films
+The photographer should actually be head of operations at the wedding, while the cinematographers can get most of their footage in between the takes of the photographer.”
+Daniel Wolf – Cinematographer and Editor at Reverent Wedding Films™

 While cinematographers stage and direct the couple as well, they get a majority of their footage in between takes with the photographer; it’s really just a game of give-and-take.
-For example, post-ceremony family portraits are not as important for video but essential for photos, and the first dance is perfect footage for the cinematographers and the photographer just needs a few necessary pictures of the moment.
+For example, post-ceremony family portraits are not as important for video but essential for photos.
+The first dance is perfect footage for the cinematographers, and the photographer just needs a few necessary pictures of the moment.